HOW IT WORKS

 SELL Your Story (SYS) Conference is a semesterly event where we showcase our Ideator fellow candidates their entrepreneurial idea and the work they've done to form it throughout this semester.
 It is a requirement that all student members must complete before being officially inducted into the Fellowship.

-At Demo Day, each fellow candidate works at a small booth where they present their entrepreneurial idea to attendees, including UT Austin students, faculty, and guests.
+At SYS, each fellow candidate works at a small booth where they present their entrepreneurial idea to attendees, including UT Austin students, faculty, and guests.

 THE INCUBATOR CAPSTONE